srijon666/first-react-native-app/README.md

 1. Install dependencies

    `bash
-   npm install
+   bun install
    `

 2. Start the app

    `bash
-   npx expo start
+   bunx expo start
    `

 3. Choose how to run the app: